reuters-graphics/bluprint/README.md

 <img src="./logo.svg" width="300" alt="bluprint logo" />
 <br />

-Scaffold new projects from GitHub templates and process the files with custom actions.
+The simplest way to scaffold new projects from GitHub templates.

 <br />